 In cycles of 28 days, ovulation happens around 14 days before the beginning of the next cycle.
-So, if a cycle lasts 28 days, ovulation occurs the 14th day after the first day of the cycle (first day of bleeding).
+So, if a cycle lasts 28 days, ovulation occurs the 14th day after the first day of the cycle (the first day of bleeding).
 If it's shorter, you subtract the corresponding number, e.g., for a 22 days cycle - ovulation occurs on the 8th day.
-If it's longer, you add some days, e.g., for a 34 day cycle - ovulation is on the 20th day.
-For cycles longer than 35 days or shorter than 21 days, these calculations are not applicable and you should consult by a doctor.
-If you're not sure how long your cycles are, leave the default number of 28 days.
+If it's longer, you add some days, e.g., for a 34-day cycle - ovulation is on the 20th day.
+For cycles longer than 35 days or shorter than 21 days, these calculations are not applicable, and you should consult by a doctor.

 When does conception happen?
 How long does conception take?
-The fertile window begins 3-5 days before the ovulation date, and ends one day after it.
-It means, to get pregnant, you should have intercourse within this time.
+The fertile window begins 3-5 days before the ovulation date and ends one day after it.
+It means to get pregnant, you should have intercourse within this time.
 Although sperm can survive up to 7 days inside a woman's body, conception does not happen until ovulation.
-Therefore, conception day is the day of ovulation and might last for 24 hours after the egg is release.
+Therefore, conception day is the day of ovulation (use our ovulation calculator to quickly check it) and might last for 24 hours after the egg is released.
 Therefore, the formula to estimate the conception date based on the LMP:

 LMP + cycle length - 14 = conception date

 Practical example of the use of conception date calculator